sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 # Improved Dependencies Viewer (VHDL)

-Sigasi Studio's [dependencies view](/manual/views#dependencies)has a new skin.
+Sigasi Studio's [dependencies view](/manual/views#dependencies) has a new skin.
 Its visuals are now in line with Block Diagram and Statemachine Views.

 ![Old and New dependencies view](/releasenotes/3.6/dependencies_view.png)